FigCreative/Fig-Base-Wordpress-Theme/README.md

 Install the Node Modules into the project, also install the Bower dependencies into the project, and run pre-production grunt:
 <code>$ npm install && bower install && grunt</code>

+To watch and compile the files you change (SASS & JS) use:
+<code>$ grunt watch</code>

+To watch your files and update your browser instantly used:
+<code>$ grunt review</code>
+*Make sure MAMP is running with localhost:8888, or change the settings in gruntfile.

 In order to update packages, run this every so often to keep everything up-to-date:
 <code>$ bower update</code>